-5.23.1 More than one brand of fuel manufacturer up to a maximum of 3 brands will be allowed to sponsor an IFMAR 1/8th I.C.
+More than one brand of fuel manufacturer up to a maximum of 3 brands will be allowed to sponsor an IFMAR 1/10th I.C.
 On-road World Championship event.
 If more than one brand of fuel is used, competitors must state their preferences on a selection form at least 6 weeks before the event.
 Switching to another brand during the event is only possible when there is enough fuel available.
 Switching is only possible during Qualifying.
 Every fuel manufacturer that is willing to sponsor an event must be able to supply fuel for the number of drivers that choose that brand + 15%.
+(The 15% extra is for drivers changing brand during the event).
 Safety storage for the different brands must be secured.
-The different brands of official fuel must be available within the controlled area in cans of no more than 10 liters per brand.
-Fuel bottles must be supplied by the fuel manufacturers.
+The different brands of official fuel must be available within the controlled area in cans of no more than 10 litres per brand.
+Fuel bottles must be supplied by the fuel manufacturers

-5.23.2 In case no manufacturer is willing to sponsor an event than one brand of fuel will be chosen by the IFMAR I.C.
-Executive together with the race organizer.
+5.22.2 In case no manufacturer is willing to sponsor an event than one brand of fuel will be chosen by the IFMAR I.C.
+Executive together with the race organiser.

-As for any fuel in general: A full safety data information sheet must be supplied on request with a breakdown of components, (Not necessarily brand names, i.e. type of oil castor, not the brand.)
+As for any fuel in general: A full safety data information sheet must be supplied on request with a break down of components, (Not necessarily brand names, i.e. type of oil castor, not the brand.)

 IFMAR has the right to check and test fuels for compliance by any method deemed appropriate and may require samples prior to event for analysis.